OctoMind-dev/automagically-azure-devops-task-execute/README.md

     blocking: <if your pipeline should block until all tests have passed, defaults to false>
 ```

+By default the task will run a maximum duration of 2 hours before it will fail with a timeout.

 ## Change Log

 - 2023-07-23: Added requirement for setting `testTargetId` to enable v2 API